inphobia/p5-idea-wikiclone/Camelcade-Perl-syntax-nuances.md

 * Try to avoid using 'fancy' method calls `method Foo::Bar`.
 Use canonical `Foo::Bar->method`.
 Fancy usage is supported, but may be glitchy.
 * If your project contains XS subs, declare them with prototypes in pure Perl.
 Plugin may find such declarations and has no any access to XS parts.
 * Braces symbols in regex MUST be escaped. `/\p{Word}/` is ok, but `/foo{/` is not.
 Perl recommends to do it but it's not required.
 Camelcade requires escaping.
-* Currently only ascii identifiers are supported, you can't use non-ascii symbols in identifiers.
+* Currently only ascii identifiers are supported, you can't use non-ascii symbols in identifiers (TBF).